PolnareffPark/QuPCA/QPCA/docs1/_build/html/_sources/Example of benchmark.rst.txt

 Eigenvectors reconstruction error benchmark
 ~~~~~~~~~~~~~~~~~~~~~~

-Using the :meth:`~QPCA.decomposition.QPCA.error_benchmarking` method, you can visualize better the trend of the reconstruction error for each eigenvectors as the number of measures and number of
+Using the :meth:`~QPCA.benchmark.Benchmark_Manager.error_benchmark` method, you can visualize better the trend of the reconstruction error for each eigenvectors as the number of measures and number of
 resolution qubits increase.
 As before, once the number of measures and resolution qubits are chosen, you can perform the fit and eigenvectors reconstruction procedures.
 Pay attention: it is important to save the results of the benchmark into specific dictionary, as in the code below.
-This is because the :meth:`~QPCA.decomposition.QPCA.error_benchmarking` function
+This is because the :meth:`~QPCA.benchmark.Benchmark_Manager.error_benchmark` function
 expects dictionaries as parameters.

 .. code-block:: python